Jumbo Loan Qualifications: What do I need?

 High earners are typically defined by an annual income range of $250-500,000.
-The distinction from “rich” being, income is earned through working rather than assets and investments.
-Professionals such as lawyers, doctors and dentists are a great example of this segment.
+The distinction from “rich” being that income is earned through working, rather than assets and investments.
+Professionals such as lawyers, doctors, and dentists are a great example.
 They have the discretionary income to afford mortgages above the conforming loan limit and the low DTI required to qualify for a jumbo loan.

 I Have the Income.
 What Else is Needed?

 Some jumbo loan requirements taken into consideration are the borrower’s credit score, cash reserves, employment status, debt-to-income ratio, and down payment.